Selective Rotary Position Embedding: Introduction

 \section{Introduction}

-Transformers with softmax attention~\citep{vaswani-neurips17a} are the foundation of state-of-the-art language models.
-Their strong in-context recall performance is due to the ability of every token to attend to all past tokens without decay.
-However, their main drawback is computational: even with memory-efficient kernels, the arithmetic cost remains quadratic in the sequence length.
-To solve this, a parallel line of work develops sub-quadratic sequence models (modern recurrent architectures) that run in \emph{linear} time and require only \emph{constant} memory per step at inference~\citep{katharopoulos-icml20a,yang-neurips24a,gu-arxiv23a,dao-icml24a}.
-The bottleneck of these models is their fixed state size: information must be selectively retained or overwritten, which often hurts long-horizon retrieval.
-Hence, most recent progress has focused on improving how these models manage their state.
-Selective gating~\citep{yang-icml24a,gu-arxiv23a,dao-icml24a} adaptively decays history; more expressive state updates~\citep{yang-neurips24a,siems-arxiv25a,peng-arxiv25a} and readouts~\citep{peng-arxiv25a,hu-arxiv25a} increase the bandwidth between the state and outputs.
-These mechanisms largely operate by modulating \emph{norms} of key-value associations (i.e., how quickly they decay), but do not directly provide the complementary capability of \emph{rotating} query-key representations to encode relative position.
+Transformers with softmax attention~\citep{vaswani-neurips17a} form the foundation of state-of-the-art language models, largely because every token can attend to all past tokens without decay, yielding strong in-context recall.
+This expressivity comes at a computational cost: even with memory-efficient kernels, the arithmetic complexity of softmax attention is quadratic in the sequence length.
+To mitigate this, a parallel line of work has developed sub-quadratic sequence models.
+These models are recurrent architectures that run in \emph{linear} time and require only \emph{constant} memory per step at inference~\citep{katharopoulos-icml20a,yang-neurips24a,gu-arxiv23a,dao-icml24a}.
+Their main bottleneck is the fixed state size: information must be selectively retained or overwritten, which often harms long-horizon retrieval.
+Consequently, recent progress has focused on improving state management in these models.

+Theoretical investigations have proven the benefits of complex gating mechanisms for this purpose~\citep{orvieto2023universality, ranmilo-neurips24a, francois-colt25a}.
+However, in practice selective gating~\citep{yang-icml24a,gu-arxiv23a,dao-icml24a}, more expressive state updates~\citep{yang-neurips24a,siems-arxiv25a,peng-arxiv25a} and readouts~\citep{peng-arxiv25a,hu-arxiv25a} usually play the main role in memory management.
+As these mechanisms largely act by modulating the \emph{norms} of key-value associations (i.e., how quickly they decay) and do not directly provide the complementary capability of \emph{rotating} query-key representations to encode relative position, they fail to materialize the full benefits of the gating mechanism as done in earlier variants of recurrent sequence models~\citep{gu2021efficiently, orvieto-icml23a, retnet}.

+\paragraph{Our view: recall needs rotation \emph{and} decay.} We posit that strong recall requires two complementary mechanisms: (i) \emph{rotation}, to encode relative position while preserving norms, and (ii) \emph{decay}, to selectively discard past key–value associations.
+By relying on the relationship between the softmax function and Random Fourier Features (RFF), we reveal that softmax attention can be interpreted as performing \emph{input-dependent selective rotations} of query-key pairs, thus motivating the use of RoPE-like rotation matrices in recurrent models.